Bryan S. Rennie

 My only e-mail address is email@example.com

-| "I am proud to be involved in a profession, religious studies, which
+| "I am proud to be involved in a profession,

-truth."
-(Ninian Smart, Dimensions of the Sacred, p.
+the Sacred, p.
 177).

-|I teach both philosophy and religious studies, having majored in philosophy as a method for the study of religion.
+|I teach "World Religions" through both philosophy and religious studies, having majored in philosophy as a method for the study of religion.
 My doctoral work concentrated on theory and method in the study of religion and convinced me that philosophy cannot be adequate as a method for the study of religion without a thorough grasp of the history of religion, just as the history of religion is incomplete without critical philosophical understanding.
 The History of Religion, like Art History, requires both criticism and content.
-My publications on the historian of religions, Mircea Eliade, have attracted an international audience and my book from the State University of New York Press, Reconstructing Eliade: Making Sense of Religion, was reviewed, generally favourably, in many of the leading journals in the field.
+My publications on the historian of religions, Mircea Eliade, have attracted an international audience and my book from the State University of New York Press, Reconstructing Eliade: Making Sense of Religion, was reviewed, generally favorably, in many of the leading journals in the field.
 (See reviews.)|

-This semester (Spring 2013):
+This semester (Fall 2017):